AlexGeddylfson/RPI-Thermostat/README.md

 6. ``` sudo systemctl daemon-reload | sudo systemctl start thermostat.service | sudo systemctl start thermostat.service```
 This should start the thermostat which will read the dht22 and report info to the webUI and the database on timers set within the python.

+## Show and tell!
+Here are some of the screenshots I have from the app showing various states and settings.